Buying Guides · Last updated 2 June 2026

 Quick Summary

-- Buyers must complete due diligence before bidding — no cooling off period after a winning bid
+• Buyers must complete due diligence before bidding, as there is no cooling-off period after a winning bid

-- A deposit is typically required on the day (usually 10% of purchase price)
+• A deposit is typically required on the day, usually 10% of the purchase price

-- Legal advice before bidding is non-negotiable for Gibraltar auctions
+• Legal advice from a Gibraltar solicitor before bidding is non-negotiable

 When Does Gibraltar Property Go to Auction?

-Gibraltar's property market is predominantly a private treaty market — most transactions happen through estate agents with negotiated pricing.
+Gibraltar's property market is predominantly a private treaty market.
+Most transactions happen through estate agents such as Chestertons Gibraltar, Savills Gibraltar, or Knight Frank Gibraltar, with negotiated pricing.
 Auctions arise in specific circumstances:

 How Gibraltar Property Auctions Work

 The process differs somewhat from UK auction norms.
-Key points:
+Key stages:

-In Gibraltar (as in the UK), once the hammer falls you have bought the property.
+In Gibraltar, once the hammer falls you have bought the property.
 There is no right to withdraw, no survey contingency, and no renegotiation.
 If you discover a problem after bidding, you own it anyway.
 Due diligence before the auction is not optional.

 Due Diligence Before Bidding

 The legal pack for an auctioned property contains the title deeds, lease details (for leasehold), any charges or restrictions, and sometimes a property information form.
 A Gibraltar solicitor should review all of this before you bid.
+Firms with active property practices include Hassans International Law Firm, ISOLAS LLP, Triay Lawyers, TSN Law, and Attias & Levy.
 Key things to check:

-- Title and ownership -- is the seller's title clean?
-Are there any disputes or charges registered against the property?
+• Title and ownership: is the seller's title clean?
+Are there any disputes or charges registered at Land Property Services (LPS)?

-- Lease terms -- Gibraltar has significant leasehold property.
-Check unexpired lease term, ground rent, and service charge history.
+• Lease terms: Gibraltar has significant leasehold stock.
+Check the unexpired lease term, ground rent, and service charge history.

-- Planning issues -- any unauthorised works or outstanding enforcement notices?
+• Planning issues: any unauthorised works or outstanding enforcement notices from the Town Planning Department?

 Financing an Auction Purchase in Gibraltar